 Applicants who disagree with the results of the grievance review have a right to an administrative review with the AAA.
 If the applicant is still dissatisfied with the outcome they may request an administrative with DHS APD, pursuant to ORS chapter 183.
 This information is provided to the applicant in a written notification at the time of service determination and again at the time of the grievance review decision.

-Applicants requesting an administrative review from the Department are not eligible for continued OPI authorized services.
+Applicants requesting an administrative review from the Department are eligible for continued OPI authorized services.

-All individuals, including those who may have previously been terminated from OPI, nave the right to apply for OPI authorized services at any time.
+All individuals, including those who may have previously been terminated from OPI, have the right to apply for OPI authorized services at any time.

 After the local grievance review: